 Ages: 18+, must be a college sophomore, junior or senior

-Time Commitment: A weekly commitment of six to ten hours for one semester or a full school year, excluding school vacation weeks.
+Time Commitment: A weekly commitment of eight to ten hours for one semester or a full school year, excluding school vacation weeks.

 Requirements: Application, phone and onsite interviews, references, background check; provide a valid, US government-issued photo ID.